DennohKim/TurfZone/README.md

  [Go Back to the top](#TurfZone-Web-app)

 ### Live Link
-- Click this link to view the live application https://github.com/DennohKim/TurfZone
+- Click this link to view the live application http://turfzone.vercel.app/

 ### Technology  Used
-* HTML - which was used to develope the structure off the pages.
+* REACT - which was used to develope the structure off the pages.
-* CSS - which was used to style the User Interface.
+* TAILWINDCSS - which was used to style the User Interface.
+* RAILS API WITH ACTIVE ADMIN - which was used to create an api as well manage admin and users on the application.
-* JAVASCRIPT - which was used for DOM(Document Object Manipulation) scripts.
+* HEROKU & VERCEL - which was used to deploy the project.
+Heroku for backend and vercel for frontend.
 [Go Back to the top](#TurfZone-Web-app)

 ## Known Bugs